 You can test out different designs in the Custom box at the bottom of each set of options.
 When you’ve finished, you’ll see a preview of the date and time format.

 If you’re happy with it, click Save.
 Your WordPress customization will be saved until you reset them.

 A lot of users ask us how to show the time next to the date on WordPress posts.
 There are a few different ways to carry out this WordPress customization.

 Many users prefer to edit the child template for the whole WordPress site, even though this approach to WordPress customization is technically very difficult.
 You’ll need to navigate to the child template of your site, so go to your WordPress dashboard, click Appearance, click Themes, then click on the theme details.

 You’ll need to paste this line of code into your child template.

 <?php echo get_the_time(); ?>

-If at anytime you have questions or need a helping hand, uPress offers 24/7 VIP Customer Service.
+If you have any questions or need a helping hand at any time, call or email uPress’ 24/7 VIP Customer Service.